 Sophia and I hosted a murder mystery dinner party for New Year’s Eve.
-We invited three other couples: her brother and sister-in-law, Giuseppe and Gina; and our friends, Jimmy and Melinda and Ron and Tracy.
+We invited three other couples: her brother Giuseppe and sister-in-law Gina; and our friends, Jimmy and Melinda, and Ron and Tracy.
 Since the game takes place at an English manor in the Victorian era, everyone dressed in formal wear.
 To set the proper mood, I purchased a selection of eerie orchestral music.
 And Sophia complemented her normal array of scented candles with vintage candelabras to serve as lighting for the evening.

 The trouble began moments after we ushered our guests into the dining room.
 Almost in unison, each of the women flashed her partner a venomous glare.
-Then the whispered accusations commenced with each wife hissing at her husband: “Is that you?!!”
+Then the whispered accusations commenced, with each wife hissing at her husband: “Is that you?!!”
 In turn, each husband stridently protested his innocence, while at the same time snickering at what he assumed to be the “work” of his neighbor.
-A few minutes elapsed before someone pieced together that the malodor of passed gas wafting through the air emanated not from a human’s posterior but rather from the scented candle Sophia’d lighted upon entering the room.
+A few minutes elapsed before someone pieced together that the malodor of passed gas wafting through the air did not emanate from a human’s posterior but rather from the scented candle Sophia’d lighted upon entering the room.

 Though everyone could tell the stink came from the candle, none of us could figure out why.
 The label on the jar read “French Vanilla,” which the scent most definitely was not.
 Thoroughly mortified – and baffled – Sophia dowsed the offending flame and apologized to all.
 Then she went off in search of a replacement unit to “clear the air.”
 Soon after, she returned from the kitchen with another jarred candle, this one titled “Fleur de Lilac.”
 She lit the wick and began serving dinner.